rproepp/spykeviewer/doc/source/usage.rst

 This section gives a tutorial of the main functionality of Spyke Viewer.
 To follow the examples, you need to download and unpack the sample data file: https://github.com/downloads/rproepp/spykeviewer/sampledata.zip.
-It contains simulated data for two Tetrodes over 4 Trials.
+It contains simulated data for two tetrodes over 4 trials.
 For each tetrode, there are 5 simulated neurons with corresponding spike trains and template waveforms included.